chadallison/book_quotes/README.md

   52,000 pounds of pollutants out of the air and 1,560 cubic yards of solid waste out of landfills, and prevented 14,500 trees from being felled.”
 (57)
+- “If you’re really serious about giving money away, you’d sell the company for a hundred million or so, keep a couple million for yourselves, and put the rest in a foundation.”
+(60)
+- “The more you know, the less you need.”
+(80)
+- “The Dalai Lama says too much choice brings unhappiness.”
+(86)
+- “When I’m working on a problem, I never think about beauty.
+I think only how to solve the problem.
+But when I have finished, if the solution is not beautiful, I know it is wrong.”
+(91)
+- “Again, like the Zen approach to archery or anything else, you identify the goal and then forget about it and concentrate on the process.”
+(117)

 ------------------------------------------------------------------------